Achenson/personal-homepage-MERN/README.md

 - Control individual or global tab colors and RSS settings
 - Customize number, color and width of columns

+WARNING: uploaded images are visible to the admin, as the app uses an imgBB account for image storage.
+Images need to be reuploaded after every 6 months.

 Refer to app's tips & trick note for advanced usage.

 App inspired by iGTab - https://igtab.com/